Did you know: Patients with dementia disease commonly withdraw from activities they once loved and spending time with friends and family.

 Guidelines: Effective Activities for People with Dementia

-If you’re caring for a patient with dementia, it can be difficult to come up with activities within your loved one’s capabilities.
-Additionally, providing the appropriate cognitive stimulation in these activities without adding unnecessary stress on the patient.
-Here are some guidelines to consider when coming up with effective activities for people with dementia.
+If you’re caring for a person with dementia or Alzheimer’s, it can be challenging to come up with social activities within your loved one’s capabilities, while still challenging their cognitive functioning.
+Here are some guidelines to consider when coming up with practical daily living activities for people with dementia or memory impairment.

 Consider the Needs of the Individual:

-As a general rule of thumb, games that engage several cognitive levels are better than games that do not.
+As a general rule of thumb, games that engage several cognitive levels are better than games that do not account for those that have stages of dementia or Alzheimer’s symptoms.
 For example, a board game that features a colorful board, pieces to move around, and objects that can be handled, would be a better choice for a patient with dementia than a game without those features.
-It’s best to choose activities with a high level of sensory stimulation.
-In addition, if the game involves some level of physical activity, that would be an added bonus.
-That said, not all activities need to involve physical exercise.
+It’s best to choose activities with a high level of sensory stimulation to help those with cognitive decline.
+If the game involves some degree of physical activity, that would be a bonus to help with impairment of memory and aging.
+That said, not all activities need to involve physical exercise but can include problem-solving skills to be used while seated for those with a decline in memory problems.

-For people with dementia, establishing consistent routines is key – particularly in newly diagnosed patients.
-If you make these stimulating activities a daily or weekly routine, you’ll find more positive benefits of doing them than if you were to, say, play stimulating games with the patient at random.
+For those with dementia-like symptoms, establishing consistent routines is vital – particularly in patients with a recent diagnosis of dementia or early-onset Alzheimer’s in an attempt of preventing memory loss.
+If you make individualized care and activities a daily or weekly routine, you’ll find more positive benefits of doing them than if you were to, say, play stimulating games with the dementia residents at random.

 Simple & Individualized: